incodehq/incode-platform/README.md

 for every individual property of a domain object that is changed.

 ## Implementation ##

-*This implementation was originally developed within Isis itself, as part of the JDO Objectstore.
-This implementation is identical (is a copy of) the `org.apache.isis.module:isis-module-audit-jdo:1.6.0` Maven artifact; only the package names have been changed.*

 The `AuditingService3` API is implemented in this module by the `org.isisaddons.module.audit.AuditingService` class.
 This implementation simply persists an audit entry (`AuditEntry`) each time it is called.
 This results in a